AdiNehama/Memory-Game/README.md

 # Memory-Game

-Responsive Memory Game .
-Created by HTML, CSS and Javascript.
-How to play- Step By Step
+## How to Play - Step By Step

-Step 1 - Type your full name into the box.
+1. **Step 1** - Enter your full name into the designated input box.

-Step 2 - Choose how much Pairs of cards would you like to play with, and start the game!
+2. **Step 2** - Choose the number of card pairs you want to play with, and start the game.

-Step 3 - You should find all the match pairs of cards, in the least time that you can.
+3. **Step 3** - Your goal is to find all the matching pairs of cards as quickly as possible.

-Good Luck !
+   - Best of luck! 🍀